ramannkhanna2/DevOps-Jenkinsfile-Docker-Git/cicd/readme/readme.md

 Let's add a simple CI step to our pipeline.
 We want to build a Docker image from our app and push it to GCR so that we can later deploy containers from it.

-Let's populate the `docker_repo_uri` environment variable with the full URI of the ECR repository you created previously.
-It shall be similar to the following:

 Notice that we have two types of steps here: `script` and `sh`. `script` steps allow us to run a Groovy code snippet inside our declarative pipeline.
 We need this because we want to capture the SHA1 of the current commit and assign it to a variable, which we can then use to uniquely tag the Docker image we are building. `sh` steps are simply shell commands.

-So now our pipeline should build a Docker image, push it to ECR and clean up the leftover image so that we don't accumulate garbage on Jenkins.
+So now our pipeline should build a Docker image, push it to my public registry and clean up the leftover image so that we don't accumulate garbage on Jenkins.

 In order to update the pipeline, we must commit and push our changes to Github.
 So, when you are